“Recognized for its “deep and consistent impact on their communities of artists and music lovers” ”

 Polenik is Professor of Bass at Roberts Wesleyan University and a member of the string faculty at Hochstein School of Music.
 He regularly serves as a coach for collegiate and youth orchestra programs.

 Guitarist KEN LUK, born and raised in Hong Kong, frequently appears as a soloist and with the Janus Guitar Duo and Trio Ghidorah.
-He performs with Rosa Boemia, Forró Estrelas do Norte, Mosaic Foundation, the Eastman Gamelan Ensemble, and the Rochester Mandolin Orchestra.
+He performs with Rosa Boemia, Mosaic Foundation, the Eastman Gamelan Ensemble, and the Rochester Mandolin Orchestra.
 Performance highlights include Experiencing Villa-Lobos Festival, Live from Hochstein, Rochester Fringe Festival, The Great Blue Heron Festival, and Grassroots Festival of Music and Dance, among others.
 Co-founder of Rochester Classical Guitar and the Rochester Mandolin Orchestra, Ken is also an avid arranger, and was a finalist in the 2017 Roland Dyens Arranging International Competition.
 He also serves on the board of the Classical Mandolin Society of America.

 Ken received his Doctor of Musical Arts in classical guitar with Professor Nicholas Goluses at the Eastman School of Music where he also earned a master’s degree in music theory pedagogy.
+Ken is on faculty at the Eastman School of Music, Eastman Community Music School, SUNY Geneseo, and Alfred University.

 Photo credit: